isaacjstriker/isaacjstriker/README.md

 I've been enjoying web development since I bagan taking online courses, and finishing an online mutliplayer game, Notris-Online.
 I'm currently on the lookout for a role in web development, ideally writing Go or Python.
 I'd especially love to work on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!

-📫 How to reach me: ijstrdev@gmail.com | Discord username: _strdev
+📫 How to reach me: isaacstriker@pm.me | Discord username: _strdev
 <!--
 **isaacjstriker/isaacjstriker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.